wp-graphql/wp-graphql-woocommerce/docs/using-product-bundle-data-and-mutations.md

 ---
-title: "Using Product Bundle Data + Mutations"
+title: "Using Product Bundle Data + Mutations with WooGraphQL"
-description: ""
+description: "Learn how to use the Product Bundle functionality with WooGraphQL by building upon the code from `Using Product Data` and `Creating Session Provider and using Cart Mutations`."
-keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL"
+keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, Product Bundle functionality, Product Data, Session Provider, Cart Mutations"
 author: "Geoff Taylor"
 ---

 ## Using Product Bundle Data + Mutations

 In this section, we will learn how to handle product bundles using WooGraphQL.
 Product bundles are a group of products that are sold together as a set.
 This functionality is extremely useful for e-commerce websites that sell products in bundles or sets.